The Valley (stadium): The Covered End

-The North Stand was built as a replacement for the 'covered end', and is still called by this name.
+The North Stand upper tier was built as an extension of the 'covered end', and is still called by this name.
 It was built during the 2001–02 season as part of the developments to bring the Valley's capacity to 26,500 after promotion to the Premier League in 2000.
 The North Stand houses the most vocal supporters in the ground in particular the upper tier alongside a drum, along with restaurants and executive suites.

+A safe standing area was installed in the Covered End Upper ahead of Charlton's 2024–25 season, it has a capacity of 1,064.
+They are in the back eight rows.
+The club has also received provisional permission to install a safe standing area in the Covered End Lower.